illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Illinois Small Claims Cases and Class Action Lawsuits?

-Some common suits involve defective medical devices or pharmaceuticals, investment fraud, consumer protection, antitrust issues, and toxic material exposures, among others.
+Some common suits involve defective medical devices or pharmaceuticals, investment fraud, consumer protection, antitrust issues, and toxic material exposures.
 Class action lawsuits are filed at any state or federal court in Illinois, and the court has to certify the class and evaluate the commonality and legality of their claims.
-Any individual can file a class action suit as long as the basic requirements like a large class and commonality of claims are proven.
+Any individual can file a class action suit as long as the basic requirements, such as a large class and commonality of claims, are proven.

 What Cases are Heard by Small Claims Courts in Illinois?